unexist/blog/_drafts/logging-vs-tracing.md

 ## Example time

+### Tell a Domainstory

 As I've mentioned earlier, I've prepared a really convoluted example for this post, so let my try to explain what this is about.

-### Tell a Domainstory

 I hadn't had time to start with a post about [Domain Storytelling][], but I think this format is well-suited to give you an overview about what is supposed to happen:

 ![image](/assets/images/20220115-overview.png)

-That is probably lots of information to the untrained eye, so let me break this down a bit.
+This is probably lots of information to the untrained eye, so let me break this down a bit.

 ### Get the whole story

 One of the main drivers of [Domain Storytelling][] is to convey information step-by-step in complete sentences.
 Each step is one action item of the story and normally just covers one specific path - the happy path here.

 This is still probably difficult to grasp, so fire up your browser, it is time to see it for
 yourself: